Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Methods

 Stable Diffusion models, originally known as Latent Diffusion Models, are similar in design to DDPMs, with the extra step of first encoding the images into a latent space, for example using an autoencoder \cite{rombach2022highresolutionimagesynthesislatent}.
 The images (in what is called pixel space) are transformed into the latent space, where the forward and reverse (probabalistic) diffusion processes are carried out, before being decoded back to the original image size in pixel space.
 Since the UNet is the more computationally intensive model, and it is run many (up to $T$) times during generation, it is much more efficient to carry out this step in the latent space than pixel space, allowing for faster generation and high-resolution outputs.

 We employ a stable diffusion model and embed species information for training and generation, as we did with ACGAN.
-We based our stable diffusion model on the conditional DDPM created by \cite{Capelle2023tcapelle} and modify it as follows: \begin{itemize} \item single channel input images rather than 3 channel due to spectrograms not needing to learn the RGB structure, \item work with a lower dimensional $64\times64\times4$ latent space to train the UNet rather than the $256\times256$ images themselves, making it a stable diffusion model, \item using a Vector Quantised-Variational AutoEncoder (VQVAE) to encode to and decode from latent space \cite{https://arxiv.org/abs/1711.00937}, which has the benefits of producing a discrete latent representation, more learnt behavior in terms of the prior and avoiding posterior collapse. \end{itemize} Figure~\ref{fig:diffusion_architecture} shows our model architecture diagram (based on \cite{rombach2022highresolutionimagesynthesislatent}).
+We based our stable diffusion model on the conditional DDPM created by \cite{Capelle2023tcapelle} and modify it as follows: \begin{itemize} \item single channel input images were used instead of three-channel images, as spectrograms are inherently greyscale and do not require the RGB colour structure. \item work with a lower dimensional latent space with tensors of shape $64\times64\times4$ to train the UNet rather than the $256\times256$ images themselves, making it a stable diffusion model, \item using a Vector Quantised-Variational AutoEncoder (VQVAE) to encode to and decode from latent space \cite{https://arxiv.org/abs/1711.00937}, which has the benefits of producing a discrete latent representation, more learnt behavior in terms of the prior and avoiding posterior collapse. \end{itemize} Figure~\ref{fig:diffusion_architecture} shows our model architecture diagram (based on \cite{rombach2022highresolutionimagesynthesislatent}).

-\subsection{Evaluating the quality of the generated spectrograms}
+\subsection{Evaluating the Quality of the Generated Spectrograms}

 We evaluated the quality of the synthetic images generated using two metrics: the Inception Score (IS) \cite{salimans2016improvedtechniquestraininggans} and the Fréchet Inception Distance (FID) \cite{NIPS2017_8a1d6947}.
 IS measures the diversity and clarity of the generated images, ranging from zero (worst quality) to $N$ (best quality), where $N$ is the number of classes.
 FID assesses the similarity between the generated and real images and ranges from 0 to infinity, with a lower FID indicating closer resemblance to the actual dataset.
 These metrics were used to compare generated samples from both the GAN and Diffusion models, to evaluate how effectively each set of synthetic examples replicate the characteristics of actual spectrograms.